Dynamsoft/barcode-reader-javascript-samples/hello-world/vue/README.md

 * Create `VideoCapture.vue` under `/components/`.
 The VideoCapture component helps decode barcodes via camera.

 * In `VideoCapture.vue`, add the following code for initializing and destroying some instances.
+For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 ```vue
 <!-- /src/components/VideoCapture.vue -->